lmu-cmsi3520-fall2022/assignments/netflix-prize-graph-example/README.md

 The possibilities go on and on…the fun never stops!

+### If You Match It, They Will Relate (by default)
+At this point, it’s useful to point out a behavior of the Neo4j Browser web app that may surprise you: when it returns a query graph result, it displays _all_ of the relationships between two returned nodes, _even if they weren’t part of the `MATCH`_.
+This aligns with the general ethos that graph databases may reveal insights about nodes which one might not expect.
+It doesn’t quite help, though, if you want to just make sure that your queries are correct.

+You can disable this behavior by unchecking the _Connect result nodes_ setting in Neo4j Browser’s _Browser Settings_ drawer.
+The setting can also be read/written programmatically; full details can be found here: https://neo4j.com/docs/browser-manual/current/operations/browser-settings/

 ## Even.
 Moar.
 Clauses.
 Although `MATCH`, `WHERE`, and `RETURN` (with the occasional `ORDER BY` if you want that non-graph-database feeling) are likely to be your primary Cypher building blocks, they only [scratch the surface](https://neo4j.com/docs/cypher-manual/4.1/clauses/) of the language.
 Do take a peek to see more of what Cypher can do, ranging from what may feel familiar: